2013-02-11

 Description

-I recently finished a deformer / Maya-API plug-in that I wrote at Psyop.
-It is heat/tension based deformation.
-So depending on the amount of squash and compression on the surface, vertices get deformed along the normal or with blendshapes.
+I recently finished a heat/tension based deformer / Maya-API plug-in.
+Depending on the amount of stretching and compression on the surface, vertices get deformed along the normal or with blendshapes.
 The most common application would be to blend in wrinkles on skin and clothing.

 Motivation

 To have an extra tool to improve deformation for many different types of rigs.
-I was also personally interested in it and only worked on it between projects, when I had nothing else to do, so it seemed to me like a good use of my time.
+I was also personally interested in the subject, and I had some downtime between projects.

 Video